-- Call 911 - Call 617-446-3691 (Kelley Turner, Executive Director of Operations), or 406-475-4931 (John Rutherford, Director of Facilities & Maintenance) or if at APC call 617-446-3691 (Kelley Turner, Executive Director of Operations), or 208-305-1042 (Stephanie Hunthausen, Executive Director of CTE). - Keep person talking, awake.
+- Call 911 - Call 406-266-1194 or 406-439-0767. - Keep person talking, awake.
 Stop bleeding if appropriate. - Obtain as much information as possible regarding method and individual.

-- If a student is involved, the Executive Director of General Education or CTE will work with the student to determine if he or she is returning to campus. - If an employee is involved, Human Resources will work with the employee to determine if he or she is returning to campus. - Consider possible education sessions (e.g., students and depression, workers and depression).
+- If a student is involved, the Associate Dean of Academic & Student Affairs will work with the student to determine if he or she is returning to campus. - If an employee is involved the Director of Human Resources will work with the employee to determine if he or she is returning to campus. - Consider possible education sessions (e.g., students and depression, workers and depression).